 - To add a widget to the device’s dashboard, click the button on the side of the page.
 This displays the menu of available widgets.
 Select the data graph widget to add a graph to the dashboard.

-- Once on the dashboard, click the widget’s icon to display its settings.
+- Once on the dashboard, click the widget’s menu icon to display its menu, then click Settings.

 - Give the data graph a name, and then select the